 To add files to your Dropbox account, tap the upload button in the control bar.
 You'll be presented with a searchable list of all the files in your library, and you'll also see an option in the lower right-hand corner to use the forScore-specific 4SC file format which includes annotations, metadata, links, and more.
-Tap any file to return to your account and start the upload process.
+Tap a file to select it, then tap the "Upload" button in the upper right corner of the menu to begin the upload process.

-^{}Dropbox is a third-party service.
+Dropbox is a third-party service.
 While we provide access to their service through our app, we have no control over the Dropbox service or terms and conditions, both of which are subject to change at any time.
 Please be sure to visit Dropbox.com if you have any questions prior to signing up or using this service.